-While it is not suitable for large inputs, Insertion Sort is an important algorithm to understand because of its simplicity, stability, and practical performance in specific scenarios.
+It is not suitable for large inputs, but it remains worth understanding because of its simplicity, stability, and practical performance in hybrid algorithms.

-In this chapter, you will learn how Insertion Sort works step by step, how to implement it, and when it can outperform more complex algorithms.
+This chapter covers how Insertion Sort works, how to implement it, and the scenarios where it outperforms more complex algorithms.

 Insertion Sort builds a sorted portion of the array one element at a time.
 It picks the next unsorted element and inserts it into its correct position within the already-sorted region.